CrunchyData/crunchy-katacoda/basic-postgresql-for-dbas/dump-restore/10-pg-dumpall.md

-There are two commands used to do perform data dumps in PostgreSQL.
+There are two commands used to perform data dumps in PostgreSQL.
 The pg_hba.conf file has been configured in this environment to allow all the commands that are run to connect without requiring a password.
 For your own environment, you'll have to use whichever credentials allow you to connect and read the necessary information.

 The first, `pg_dumpall`, is a very simplistic and only does plaintext dumps of the entire instance.